ortus-docs/coldbox-docs/models/domain_modeling/book.md

 ![](../../images/modelguide_bookservice.png)

-I recommend you model these class relationships in [UML class diagrams](http://www.agilemodeling.com/artifacts/classDiagram.htm) to get a better feeling of it.
+I recommend you model these class relationships in [UML class diagrams](http://www.agilemodeling.com/artifacts/classDiagram.htm) to get a better feeling of the design.
 Anyways, that's it, we are doing domain modeling.
-We have defined a domain object called Book and a companion BookService object that will handle book operations.
+We have defined a domain object called `Book` and a companion `BookService` object that will handle book operations.

 Now once you build them and UNIT TEST THEM, yes UNIT TEST THEM.
 Then you can use them in your handlers in order to interact with them.
 As you can see, most of the business rules and logic are encapsulated by these domain objects and not written in your event handlers.
 This creates a very good design for portability, sustainability and maintainability.
 So let's start actually seeing how to write all of this instead of imagining it.
 Below you can see a more complete class diagram of this simple example.

 ![](../../images/simplemodelclassdiagram.png)